 Connecting for Brief Therapy

-I am available to see individuals and families virtually in most US states.
+I am available to see individuals for brief CBT or psychodynamic therapy and families for brief strategic family therapy virtually in most US states.
+I also offer less intensive supportive therapy as well.
 While in-person treatment might sometimes work better, a virtual approach is usually as effective for the abovementioned treatment.
 Please feel free to contact me or schedule a consultation if you’d like to learn more about how brief therapy might help you.

 author avatar